4W4I5/Semester-7-Notes/IA/Sessional 1 Prep/Sessional 1 Prep Notes.md

 ## Types of Attacks

+- Acts or actions that exploits vulnerability (i.e., an identified weakness) in controlled system
+- Accomplished by threat agent that damages or steals organization’s information

 | **Threat Type**                | **Description**                                                                                                                                                               |
 | ------------------------------ | ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |
 | **1.
 Malicious Code**          | Includes **viruses**, **worms**, **Trojan horses**, and **active Web scripts** designed to steal or destroy information.                                                      |